 Hong Kong shares its waters with Guangdong.
 It makes sense, therefore, that pollution control efforts be matched by both sides.
 Through the then Hong Kong Guangdong Environmental Protection Liaison Group, the Hong Kong and Guangdong Governments formulated in 2000 the “Deep Bay (Shenzhen Bay) Water Pollution Control Joint Implementation Programme” (JIP) to improve Deep Bay’s water quality.
 Both sides would review the JIP regularly so as to evaluate its effectiveness and to draw up necessary additional measures, including amendment of the JIP.
 Both sides are working together in accordance with the revised JIP to reduce progressively the pollution load of Deep Bay.
 The water quality at major rivers discharging into Deep Bay has continued to improve since mid-2000’s.
 As a result, the water quality of Deep Bay also shows noticeable improvement.
 In addition, Hong Kong and Shenzhen completed a joint study on the regional water quality control strategy for Mirs Bay in 2003.
 Both sides would also review regularly the “Mirs Bay Water Quality Regional Control Strategy” to evaluate the effectiveness of the proposed measures and to draw up necessary additional measures.
 Both sides are continuing to implement the jointly formulated water quality control strategy for protecting the Mirs Bay water environment and meeting the sustainable development objectives.

-Also, the Department of Environmental Protection of Guangdong Province and the EPD successfully developed an advanced numerical water quality model for the Pearl River Estuary region in 2008.
-On this basis, both sides commenced a study in 2010 using the model to assess the pollution load carrying capacity of the Pearl River Estuary under different water quality targets.
+Also, the Department of Environmental Protection of Guangdong Province and the EPD successfully developed an advanced computer water quality model for the Pearl River Estuary region in 2008.
+On this basis, both sides completed a study in 2014 using the model to assess the pollution load carrying capacity of the Pearl River Estuary under different water quality targets.
 This provides a scientific basis for water quality management of the estuary.
-The study was completed in end 2014.
 Both sides are continuing to take forward cooperation and exchange on water quality management of the estuary according to the recommendations of the study.

 For more details, please see Regional Collaboration.